January 6, 2021

 TOWN FACILITIES OPERATIONS

-Town Hall is open to the public and is operating under regular business hours of Monday to Friday, 8:30 am to 4:30 pm.
+Town Hall continues to be open to the public and is operating under regular business hours of Monday to Friday, 8:30 am to 4:30 pm.
 To ensure the health and safety of our staff and the public, a thorough operational plan that follows the requirements outlined by the province of New Brunswick has been implemented.
 Members of the public are required to wear a face mask in all Town facilities and on all Town public property.
-For questions about the Town’s operational plan, please contact Jamie Burke, CAO, at 1-506-364-4930 or firstname.lastname@example.org.
+For questions about the Town’s operational plan, please contact Jamie Burke, CAO, at 1-506-364-4930 or email@example.com.